 What is the ideal position?
 Well, you may have to dust off your physics textbook but consider this: If the center of mass is positioned just above the right hand, there is no load on the left arm and it can’t assist at all.
 So somewhere between the middle and the right hand should be right.
 In part it also depends on your pressing technique.

 What about collars to stop the plates from sliding?
 Haven’t you heard, they are really dangerous when you are benching on your own without a spotter!
 Onan prefers to do it alone.
-Always.
+All the time.

 Onan is an actual superhero but you will have to find out his superpower on your own.
 He is a bit like Uri Geller but even more hands-on!